Skip to content

 level=ERROR msg="poll failed" error="tracker: tracker_not_found: GET /rest/api/3/search/jql: not found"

-The project key doesn’t match any project in your Jira instance.
-Verify the key in Jira’s project settings — it’s the short prefix, not the project name.
+The project key does not match any project in your Jira instance.
+Verify the key in Jira’s project settings; it is the short prefix, not the project name.

 Rate limiting